lixinyi22/A-Multi-topic-Social-Media-Data-Collection/README.md

-# A-Multi-topic-Social-Media-Data-Collection
+# Weibo-MT: A Multi-theme Rich-content Social Media Data Collection
-This repository is the open source for the multi-topic social media dataset collected from Sina Weibo.
+This repository is the open source for the multi-theme social media dataset collected from Sina Weibo.
-# **A Multi-topic Social Media Data Collection**

 ## 1. Introduction

-This dataset is a multi-topic social media dataset collected from Sina Weibo, consists of 7,705 original posts, 202,238 comments, and 54,401 user profiles, encompassing both post publishers and commenters.
-The collected posts span an average of 2,771 days for each topic.
+This dataset is a multi-theme social media dataset collected from Sina Weibo, consists of 7,705 original posts, 202,238 comments, and 54,401 user profiles, encompassing both post publishers and commenters.
+The collected posts span an average of 2,771 days for each theme.

-**•** **Topics Covered** : Travel, Movies, Psychology and Cars
+**•** **themes Covered** : Travel, Movie, Psychology and Car

 ## 2. Dataset Structure

 -	**File Format** : csv

--	**topic_post.csv**:
+-	**theme_post.csv**:

 -	**post_id** : Unique identifier for the post.
 The **post_id** remains consistent across other files in the dataset.